-A student must complete his/her master's thesis/professional project under the direct supervision and guidance of a principal advisor.
+A student must complete his/her master's thesis under the direct supervision and guidance of a principal advisor.
 This principal advisor serves as the chair of the student's examining committee.
 The committee also includes two additional faculty members.
-For the thesis option, one of the additional faculty members must be selected from outside the program.
+One of the additional faculty members must be selected from outside the program.
 The committee could also include one co-advisor or more.

-A complete guide for preparing the master's thesis/professional project is given in the Office of Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Office of Graduate Studies (OGS)-Office of Graduate Studies Policies & Procedures.
+A complete guide for preparing the master's thesis/professional project is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.

-For registration details, please refer to Thesis, Final Project and Dissertation under the Academic Policies and Regulations section of this catalog.
+For registration details, please refer to Master's Thesis, Professional Project and Dissertation under the Academic Policies and Regulations section of this catalog.